 - We can tailor this trip, it's inclusions and the accommodations, to meet your requirements, budget, and interests.

-After breakfast, your 10 days package tour in Vietnam officially starts as your private tour guide and driver pick you up for a guided tour around HCM City to visit the city’s historical landmarks.
+After breakfast, your private guide and driver will pick you up for a guided tour around HCM City to visit the city’s historical landmarks.
 Below are the recommended sites, but of course, your guide will be happy to modify the list based on your preferences.

-– Notre Dame Cathedral considered being one of the most beautiful buildings in all of Vietnam.
-It was built in the period 1877 – 1880 by the French architect Bourad.
+– The Notre Dame Cathedral, considered being one of the most beautiful buildings in all of Vietnam.

 You also have a chance to pass by the Former U.S. Embassy (now becoming the Consulate General of the United States) and the Saigon villa of General Westmoreland.